ansible-collections/community.mysql/README.md

 ## Contributing

-The content of this collection is made by [people](CONTRIBUTORS) like you.
+The content of this collection is made by [people](https://github.com/ansible-collections/community.mysql/blob/main/CONTRIBUTORS) just like you, a community of individuals collaborating on making the world better through developing automation software.

+We are actively accepting new contributors.

 Any kind of contribution is very welcome.

 You don't know how to start?
-Refer to our [contribution guide](CONTRIBUTING.md)!
+Refer to our [contribution guide](https://github.com/ansible-collections/community.mysql/blob/main/CONTRIBUTING.md)!

+## Collection maintenance

-The current maintainers are listed in the [MAINTAINERS](MAINTAINERS) file.
-Don't hesitate to reach them out mentioning in the proposals.
-To learn how to maintain / become a maintainer of this collection, refer to the [Maintainer guidelines](https://github.com/ansible/community-docs/blob/main/maintaining.rst).
+The current maintainers (contributors with `write` or higher access) are listed in the [MAINTAINERS](https://github.com/ansible-collections/community.mysql/blob/main/MAINTAINERS) file.
+If you have questions or need help, feel free to mention them in the proposals.

+To learn how to maintain / become a maintainer of this collection, refer to the [Maintainer guidelines](https://github.com/ansible-collections/community.mysql/blob/main/MAINTAINING.md).

-Join us on IRC in the ``ansible-community`` [irc.libera.chat](https://libera.chat/) channel.
-See the [Registration guide](https://libera.chat/guides/registration) to learn how to register.
+## Communication

+We announce releases and important changes through Ansible's [The Bullhorn newsletter](https://eepurl.com/gZmiEP).
+Be sure you are subscribed.

+Join us in the `#ansible` (general use questions and support), `#ansible-community` (community and collection development questions), and other [IRC channels](https://docs.ansible.com/ansible/devel/community/communication.html#irc-channels) on [Libera.Chat](https://libera.chat).

+We take part in the global quarterly [Ansible Contributor Summit](https://github.com/ansible/community/wiki/Contributor-Summit) virtually or in-person.
+Track [The Bullhorn newsletter](https://eepurl.com/gZmiEP) and join us.

+For more information about communication, refer to the [Ansible Communication guide](https://docs.ansible.com/ansible/devel/community/communication.html).

 ## Governance